-The information must also be made available on the offeror's website as soon as possible after being made public, unless there are particular reasons for not doing so.
+If the offeror has a website, tThe information must also be made available on the offeror's website as soon as possible after being made public, unless there are particular reasons for not doing so.

 Information which is to be made public by an offeror in accordance with the rules must simultaneously be submitted to the offeree company, and must be made available on the offeree company's website as soon as possible, unless there are particular reasons for not doing so.